Home HealthTopics Health Centers Reference Library Research

 Hemoglobin A1 C Test

-The hemoglobin A1 C Test monitors long-term trends and how well a diabetic is controlling his or her blood sugar.
-It can give accurate readings without being affected by current glucose levels.
+The hemoglobin A1 C Test monitors how well a diabetic is controlling his or her blood sugar over longer periods of time.

 Glucose tends to attach itself to a protein in the blood called hemoglobin.
-Hemoglobin is the iron-containing protein that carries oxygen and colors the blood red.
+(Hemoglobin is the iron-containing protein that carries oxygen and colors the blood red.)
 Glucose combined with hemoglobin results in a new compound called “glycohemoglobin”.

-This test measures the percentage of hemoglobin in the body that is made of up this new compound, glycohemoglobin.
+The A1 C test measures the percentage of hemoglobin in the body that is made of up this new compound, glycohemoglobin.

-Doing this test regularly over a period of time shows how well a diabetic is controlling overall glucose levels, instead of how well it is being controlled at that moment.
+Doing this test regularly over a period of time shows how well a diabetic is controlling overall glucose levels, instead of how it is being controlled at that moment.

 More features about Diabetes: